-Several types of deepsea coral have been found in these areas and in earlier days, when trawlers explored the area, they damaged their nets on these rough grounds where hake are known to spawn.
-This proposed MPA consists of three separate areas totalling about 300 km2 in size and covering a depth range of 280 and 550 m.
-Fishermen have found fossilized corals in the northern area and these may hold clues to our past climate.
+This 300 km2 MPA was proclaimed in 2019 and consists of three separate areas that cover a depth range of 280 and 550 m.
+In earlier days when fishing trawlers first explored this area they damaged their nets on the rugged bottom topography.
+They found fossilized corals in the northern area, which hold clues to past climates.
 First surveys in the central and southern areas revealed bottlebrush soft corals that were full of fish eggs and unidentified stony corals.
-Young South African scientists are currently studying these corals.
-Who knows, South Africa’s oceans may yield brand new species of deepsea coral.
-Protection of these areas helps to maintain the economic benefits of South Africa’s valuable hake fishery, preserve our climate history and provide opportunities for current and future scientists to make amazing ocean discoveries.
+Young South African scientists are currently studying these corals, which may yield new species previously unknown to science.
+The region supports several types of deep sea coral and important spawnings grounds for hake.
+The MPA helps to protect hake and maintain the economic benefits of this valuable fishery.
+It also provides opportunities for current and future scientists to make amazing ocean discoveries.

-Cold water corals hold climate record and provide refuge for eggs and larvae of fish
+Protects corals that are important for the eggs and larvae of fish

 Protects hake spawning area

-Hake fishery eco-certification support contributes to food and job security
+maintains Hake fishery eco-certification, providing food and job security